 What is leadership?
-A simple definition of leadership is that leadership is the art of motivating a group of people to act towards achieving a common goal.
+A simple definition is that leadership is the art of motivating a group of people to act towards achieving a common goal.

-This definition of leadership, I think, captures the leadership essentials of inspiration and preparation.
+This definition, I think, captures the leadership essentials of inspiration and preparation.
 Effective leadership is based upon ideas, but won't happen unless those ideas can be communicated to others in a way that engages them.

 Put even more simply, the leader is the inspiration and director of the action.
 He is the person in the group that possesses the combination of personality and leadership skills that makes others want to follow his direction.